di•ges•tion (di jes′c̸hən, dī-);

 What revelations might we all be missing because we’re yes, moving too fast, but also not creating big spaces of time in our lives to really allow ideas to deeply seep into our bones?
 To fully digest concepts that may surface, but are quickly swatted away, like pesky flies.

-I am on a writing sabbatical this month.
+I am preparing for a writing sabbatical this summer.
 What that means, is I am devoting roughly 4 hours a day to sit with a theme that has been bubbling up for me for two years.
 For my personality, it would be very easy to slide into being focused, outcome-oriented and wanting to answer “what is this all leading to?” –but, I’m resisting this urge.

 Because right now, I really get that this is a meal I don’t want to rush through.